Lecrapouille/TimedPetriNetEditor/README.md

   ignored if you are trying to create a node on an already existing node (place or transition).
-- `Middle mouse button pressed`: start creating an arc either from an existing node (place or transition) as origin or, if no node was selected by the mouse cursor, the editor will find the correct type depending on the destination node.
+- `Middle mouse button pressed`: start creating an arc either from an existing node (place or transition) as the origin or, if no node was selected by the mouse cursor, the editor will find the correct type depending on the destination node.
-- `Middle mouse button released`: end creating an arc either from the selected node (place or transition) as destination or, if no node is selected, the editor will find the correct type depending on the origin node.
-In the case you have tried to link two nodes of the same type (two places or two transitions) then an intermediate node of opposite type will be created as well as intermediate arc.
+- `Middle mouse button released`: end creating an arc either from the selected node (place or transition) as the destination or, if no node is selected, the editor will find the correct type depending on the origin node.
+In the case you have tried to link two nodes of the same type (two places or two transitions) then an intermediate node of the opposite type will be created as well as an intermediate arc.
-- `L` key: same action than the middle mouse button.
+- `L` key: same action as the middle mouse button.
 - `M` key: move the node (place or transition) selected by the mouse cursor.
 - Linux: `Delete` key: remove a node (place or transition).
 Note: since all identifiers shall be consecutive (no gaps), the unique identifier of the last created node of the same type will receive the unique identifier of the deleted one.
-Note: arc cannot yet be deleted.
+Note: arcs cannot yet be deleted.
 - MacOSX: `\` for deleting node.
 - `Z` key: clear the whole Petri net.
 - Linux: `+`, `-` keys: add/remove a token on the place selected by the mouse cursor.